 He sighed.
 “I am no good at it, but I promise to try.”

 “I can live with that.”
-She said, trying to smile.
+She nodded, trying to smile.

 “I hope you don’t mind but I am not quite ready to tell my story just yet.
 It’s just-”